ZenSoftware/bundled-nest/README.md

 ---

-For an example of how to build an enterprise grade tech stack, please check out my new project:
+For an example of how to build an enterprise-grade tech stack, please check out my new project:
 ## [⛩ Zen ⛩ Nest + Prisma + Angular 🏮 Full Stack Starter Kit](https://github.com/ZenSoftware/Zen)

 ---